RootCellar/RootCellar/README.md

 ### RootCellar
 ---

-Going for a Bachelor's Degree in Computer Science at the University of Alaska Fairbanks.
+Going for a Bachelor's Degree in Computer Science with a Minor in Mathematics at the University of Alaska Fairbanks.

 Working in a programming internship at GVEA (August 2020 - Present)